- Alex Sayn-Wittgenstein

 Joe Battista, Q.C. and Paul Bosco represented a pedestrian plaintiff who sustained catastrophic injuries, including a brain injury, after being struck by a drunk driver.
 The driver had recently left a pub, and made several brief stops, including at his home, before colliding with the plaintiff.
 The law up to this point was that if a patron makes it to their home, by whatever means, the establishment would no longer be liable for injuries caused by the patron, full stop.
 The court rejected this proposition, and found the pub partially liable for the plaintiff’s injuries.
 This decision effectively became the new law in BC on commercial host liability, expanding the responsibility owed by establishments, and creating a more favourable legal landscape for claimants who have been injured by intoxicated patrons.

-Kevin Hyde was co-counsel for a plaintiff property developer who successfully sued on an indemnity agreement for damages and costs amounting to $125,255.77 that arose out of a failed real estate transaction.
+Kevin Hyde was co-counsel for a plaintiff property developer who successfully sued an assignee of a contract of purchase and sale on an indemnity agreement for damages and costs amounting to $125,255.77 that arose out of a failed real estate transaction.
+Full indemnification for legal fees was also ordered following the trial.

 Alex Sayn-Wittgenstein and Paul Bosco represented a police officer seriously injured by a truck stolen from the Dueck car dealership lot in Vancouver.
 Dueck was sued in negligence for having left the truck unattended, with the engine running, doors unlocked, and keys in the ignition.
 The court dismissed Dueck’s summary trial application in which Dueck argued they should not be found liable for injuries caused by the car thief.